dr-jts/jts-ng/README.md

 ## Assumptions

-* No need to mix / auto-convert between geometry and geodetic
+* No need to mix / auto-convert between geometry and geodetic (but explicit conversion is useful)
 * SFS 1.1 support only